j-hive/morphfits/README.md

 |`axis ratio`|`float`|Ratio of model axes.|
 |`position angle`|`float`|Rotation angle of model.|

-The header `use` is a flag indicating the validity of a fit, based on the status and flags raised, detailed below. `0` indicates a fit not recommended to be used, and `1` indicates a recommended fit.
+The header `use` is a flag indicating the validity of a fit and whether or not it is recommended for usage, based on the status and flags raised, detailed below.

 The header `status` records the integer code returned by the fitting program, detailed below.
 Note any nonzero code represents a failure.